JakubTuta/Ledger-APP/documentation/ARCHITECTURE.md

 **Step 6:** Ingestion Service validates the log structure and adds metadata like a timestamp and error fingerprint

+**Step 7:** If log is error/critical, publish notification to Redis Pub/Sub (microseconds, non-blocking)

-**Step 7:** Log gets pushed to Redis queue (this takes microseconds)
+**Step 8:** Log gets pushed to Redis queue (this takes microseconds)

-**Step 8:** Gateway responds "202 Accepted" (your app can continue immediately)
+**Step 9:** Gateway responds "202 Accepted" (your app can continue immediately)

+**Step 10:** Connected browsers receive notification via SSE within 30ms

-**Step 9:** Background worker pulls log from queue and writes to PostgreSQL with hundreds of other logs in one batch
+**Step 11:** Background worker pulls log from queue and writes to PostgreSQL with hundreds of other logs in one batch

 **Total time to respond to your app:** Usually under 10ms.
-Your application doesn't wait for database writes.
+Your application doesn't wait for database writes or notification delivery.

 ## How You Get Logs Back